0 User Reviews

 - Multiple disconnections

-Overall, we are quite impressed with Disconnect - in addition to offering a fast and very low cost (5 bucks a month is very hard to argue with) VPN connection, it is the only service to combine this with anti-tracking and anti-malvertizing technologies to create a very robust and inclusive security package.
+Overall, we are quite impressed with Disconnect – in addition to offering a fast and budget-friendly VPN package, it is the only service to combine this with anti-tracking and anti-malvertizing technologies to create a very robust and inclusive security package.
 We also think the mobile app is pretty funky.

 The only real other concern is that Disconnect is a US company, and none of the countries in which its servers are located are particularly privacy-friendly.
 If the NSA worries you, therefore, Disconnect is not the ideal choice.